 If you’re like me, you probably don’t think twice when you turn on the faucet and out comes clean, safe water.
 Thanks to the affordability, convenience, and reliability of tap water, it is easy to take for granted.
 But as we have heard time and time again, water infrastructure in communities nationwide is aging and in need of repair and replacement—more than $600 billion dollars worth, according to the U.S. EPA.
 That is why it is more important than ever to garner public support for water infrastructure investment.

-Drinking Water Week, observed May 1-7 this year, is a chance for water professionals, educators, and communities to raise awareness and celebrate the value of water.
 For more than 35 years, Drinking Water Week has been sponsored by the EFCN’s partner, the American Water Works Association (AWWA).
 The observance of Drinking Water Week was federally recognized in 1988 in a presidential proclamation 5809 signed by Ronald Reagan.

 Not sure what you can do to celebrate?
 Visit the AWWA website for celebration ideas and join the more than 100 utilities, cities, organizations, and others that have logged their plans to participate this year.
 You will also find promotional and educational materials, information on artwork and photo contests, municipal proclamations, and more available for download to help jumpstart your planning.